Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/deform.rst

    while moving the Monkey you will constrain the movement to one axis only.

-- In (*Monkey deformations*), you can see the Monkey at different positions along the curve.
+- In Fig. Monkey deformations, you can see the Monkey at different positions along the curve.
   To get a cleaner view over the deformation I have activated *SubSurf* with *Subdiv* to **2**, and *Set Smooth* on the Monkey mesh.